 My creams would sting so I would hold my skin tight to make the throbbing end, a full nights sleep was a luxury, being bandaged up head to toe to calm my skin stung but was also a great relief when the calming started and I took my more antibiotics than an entire hospital.
 That was all just the tip of the iceberg, the thing is that was normal life to me.

 I had an extremely supportive and caring family that made constant sacrifices to look after and support me despite the tantrums.
-But when I was 19 I went to see my consultant in Vincent’s doubled up, not able to move because my skin was in literal piece, they gave me an iodine bath and it was time more treatment was investigated.
+But when I was 19 I went to see my consultant in Vincent’s doubled up, not able to move because my skin was in literal pieces.
+They gave me an iodine bath and it was time for more treatment to be investigated.
 It was the straw that broke the camel’s back for everyone.